iBel251/School-Library/README.md

 ## Acknowledgement

-- Credit to all those whose codes have been used
+- Credit to all those whose codes have been used and all those who contributed on this repository.

 ## Contributing